fleetdm/fleet/articles/macos-setup-experience.md

 * Install a bootstrap package to gain full control over the setup experience by installing tools like Puppet, Munki, DEP notify, custom scripts, and more.

-* Install software (App Store apps and custom packages).
+* Install software (App Store apps, custom packages, and Fleet-maintained apps).

 * Run a script.